Morgan Wallen and Post Malone headline a very collaborative Country Music Association Awards

 Wallen is up for seven total, including the night’s top prize, entertainer of the year, where his competition consists of Luke Combs, Jelly Roll, Chris Stapleton and last year’s winner Lainey Wilson.
 Like Malone, she’s up for four awards.

-Collaborations will be all the rage at the show that airs at 8 p.m. eastern on ABC and streams starting Thursday on Hulu.
+Collaborations will be all the rage at the show that airs at 8 p.m. on Channel 9.

 Wilson will host in combination with Luke Bryan and NFL Hall-of-Famer and University of Tennessee alum Peyton Manning.